roodriigoooo/VectorStoringQuerying/README.md

 A vector-based search and storing system using PostgreSQL.

 ### embedding generation
-- Uses PyTorch with a GTE base model for embedding generation.
-- It allows for far more flexibility when preparing the text for embedding and for pooling strategies which could be adjusted for our use case.
+- Uses PyTorch for embedding generation, which allows for far more flexibility when preparing the text for embedding and for pooling strategies which could be customized.
-- The vectors representing semantic content are currently set to 768 dimensions.
+- The vectors currently set to 768 dimensions.

 Example output from `embedding_utils.py`:
 ```commandline